-The frame of “struggle” reentering China-U.S. relations is not spontaneous, but rather has accumulated over the years.
-At the end of 2009, Beijing disappointed Washington’s hopes that China would increase imports from the United States and grant American companies in China pre-establishment national treatment.
-As a result, the argument that China was a free-rider of the U.S. economy began to gain popularity in the United States.
-The Obama administration retaliated against China time and time again by meeting with the Dalai lama and selling arms to Taiwan.
-After 2010, intense frictions occurred in the South China Sea and the East China Sea Air Defense Identification Zone between the two countries.
-It was therefore believed in the United States that China began to follow an “aggressive diplomacy” and “Triumphalism” stance to push the United States out of the Western Pacific region.
-Soon after, Washington unveiled its Asia-Pacific Rebalance Strategy, which is virtually against China.
+The frame of struggle reentering China-U.S. relations is not spontaneous.
+Rather, it has accumulated over the years.
+At the end of 2009, Beijing disappointed Washington, which had hoped that China would increase imports from the United States and grant American companies in China pre-establishment national treatment.
+As a result, the argument that China was a free-rider on the back of the U.S. economy began to gain popularity in the United States.
+The Obama administration retaliated against China time and time again by meeting with the Dalai Lama and selling arms to Taiwan.
+After 2010, intense frictions occurred between the two in the South China Sea and in the air defense identification zone established by China.
+It was believed in the United States that China had begun to follow a path of “aggressive diplomacy” and a “triumphal” stance to push the United States out of the Western Pacific region.
+Soon after, Washington unveiled its strategy of rebalancing toward the Asia-Pacific, which is essentially against China.

-No matter what China says or does, the global strategic outlook and international power conception of the United States has determined that it will not allow China to rise as an equal power.
-Nor will it cede power or space to China in the current international system.
-The United States will try every means to restrict the rise of China.
-To serve its core interests and keep its overall favorable situation, China needs to avoid excessive admiration or fear of the United States, and instead, fearlessly struggle with the United States.
+No matter what China says or does, the global strategic outlook and international power conception of the United States will not allow China to rise as an equal power.
+Nor will the U.S. cede power or space to China in the current international system but will try every means to restrict its rise.
+To serve its core interests and maintain its overall favorable situation, China needs to avoid excessive admiration or fear of the United States, and instead fearlessly struggle with it.
 A new balance between the powers will not be achieved without struggle.
-China needs to be able to withstand the temporary loss of China-U.S. cooperation so as to overcome their rival in the long run.
+China needs to be able to withstand the temporary loss of China-U.S. cooperation if it is to overcome the rivalry in the long run.

-Many Chinese strategists are trying to find out if the struggle is merely the means or the ultimate aim, and for what China is struggling.
-Half a century ago, China’s “struggles” towards the United States was revolutionary and idealistic.
-Underneath the passionate slogan of “overthrowing all domestic and foreign reactionaries” lied an internal pursuit of the emerging regime to break through the siege of the United States to stand out on the international stage.
-Yet, China’s current “struggles” towards the United States have been built upon its present national strength, international reputation and international relations.
+Many Chinese strategists are trying to find out if struggle is merely the means or the ultimate aim, and to understand what China is struggling to achieve.
+Half a century ago, the struggle with the United States was revolutionary and idealistic.
+Underneath the passionate slogan of “overthrowing all domestic and foreign reactionaries” lay an internal pursuit of the emerging regime to break through the siege of the United States and to stand out on the international stage.
+Yet, China’s current struggle has been built upon its present national strength, international reputation and international relations.